rboeke/power-outages-analysis/README.md

 ></iframe>

 ### Imputation
-I decided not to fill in any missing values for two reasons:
-1. There wasn't much missing data, so missing values did not impact analysis much.
+I decided not to fill in any missing values mainly because there wasn't much missing data, so missing values did not impact analysis much.
-2. I didn't think I could fill in missing values without creating artificial relationships between variables.
+The two columns with the most missing data were measures of outage severity, DEMAND.LOSS.MW and CUSTOMERS.AFFECTED.

 A summary of missing values across all columns of the dataset is below: